+Campus 253.535.7464 University Center 190

+Ministry

-Campus Ministry 253.535.7464 University Center 190 Counseling Center 253.535.7206 University Center 300 Victim's Advocate 253.535.8759 Center for Gender Equity University Center 140
+Counseling 253.535.7206 University Center 300

+Center

+Confidential 253.535.8759 Diversity Justice, and

+Advocate Sustainability

+University Center 150

 Monitoring and reporting of criminal activity

 Off-duty deputies from the Pierce County Sheriff's Department are contracted by the university to patrol adjacent streets to campus in an effort to deter, observe and respond to criminal activity.
 They are also occasionally utilized for large on-campus events to assist with crowd control.
 Local law enforcement has authority to respond to calls on campus, but their presence on university property is typically by invitation or request.
 Campus Safety attempts to resolve as many incidents as possible without involving the Sheriff's Department.